innodatalabs/innodatalabs.github.io/_posts/2017-03-29-viterbi-demystified.md

 Formally, the rules are: label 'I' can only be preceded by 'I' or 'B'.
 In other words, transition from 'O' to 'I' is not allowed.

-This can readily be expressed in terms of a transition matrix, and Viterbi is used to ensure that we always return a sensible IOB label sequence.
+This can readily be expressed in terms of a transition matrix, and Viterbi can be used to ensure that we always return a sensible
+IOB label sequence.

 ## XML structure constraint
 When doing prediction on a text of a structural document (think XML), there are additional constraints if we want to express our predictions as additional XML tags.
-The additional XML tags we are adding should not contradict the hierarchical structure of XML document.
+The additional XML tags we are injecting should not contradict the hierarchical structure of XML document.

 Again, these constrains can be expressed in terms of transition matrix.
 This time for every position in our sequence we will have a different constraint - we can no longer use $$m$$ that does not depend on index $$t$$.
 So building the matrix $$m$$ becomes more complicated.
-But onse it is built, we will employ standard Viterbi decoder and get back label sequence that is guaranteed to play well with the structure of the input XML document.
+But once it is built, we will employ standard Viterbi decoder and get back label sequence that is guaranteed to play well with the structure of the input XML document.

 ## Viterbi extensions
 Apart from asking Viterbi algorithm to find the best sequence, one can ask: give me the *next best* sequence.
-A greedy client can even demand this: give me $$N$$ best sequences, sorted by the "bestness".
+A greedy client can even demand this: give me $$N$$ best sequences, sorted by their "bestness".

 Luckily, a simple modification to Viterbi algorithm allows one to efficiently compute *next best* and *next next best*, and so on.

-This can be used to estimate the confidence and suspicious places in the predicted sequence.
+This can be used to estimate confidence of the predicted sequence and to locate suspicious places where prediction is not so sure.

 The informal reasoning is this: lets get 10 best decodings and compare the very best decoding to the rest 9 decodings.

 If there is a significant drop in the value of loss function when we go from the very best sequence to the next best, then system is quite confident in the prediction.
-Conversely, if losses of the very best and next best decoding are similar, then system thinks that both sequences are equally likely.
+Conversely, if losses of the very best and next best decoding are similar, then system thinks that both sequences are almost equally likely.
 Look where they differ and that would be a location where machine is not sure with the prediction.

 ## Summary